Business

-In this section of the Prague for All, you will learn about the characteristics of business and about running a business as an individual as well as a company.
-We will introduce the types of business in the Czech Republic and have a detailed look at trades.
-We will focus on the conditions under which foreigners can do business in the Czech Republic.
-We will also tell you where to seek help with starting a business and where to arrange all the necessary requirements.
-You will find here links to trustworthy information on business.
-Attention will be paid to the obligation of entrepreneurs to pay health and social insurance and taxes.
+In this section of Prague for All, you will learn about the characteristics of business and about running a business both as a self-employed individual and as a company.
+We introduce the different types of business in the Czech Republic and take a closer look at trade business in particular.
+We focus on the conditions under which foreigners may do business in the Czech Republic.
+You will also learn where to seek help with starting a business and where to arrange all the necessary formalities.
+This section also contains links to reliable sources of information on business.
+Special attention is paid to entrepreneurs’ obligations to pay health insurance, social security contributions, and taxes.

 - What Counts as Business?